run-llama/chat-ui/packages/server/README.md

 // Example for a document artifact const artifactEvent = workflowEvent<{
-  type: 'artifact' // Must be "artifact"
+  type: 'data-artifact' // Must start with "data-"
   data: {
     type: 'document' // Custom type for your artifact (e.g., "document", "code")
     created_at: number